The European Tribune is a forum for thoughtful dialogue of European and international issues. You are invited to post comments and your own articles.

 So military spend adds mass not energy. keep to the Fen Causeway

 This used to be more effective, before consumer goods manufacturing was exported to low labor cost countries, but it would still help the domestic service based economy by providing relatively high wage jobs and injecting purchasing power into the base of the economy.
-As the Dutch said while fighting the Spanish: "It is not necessary to have hope in order to persevere."
+"It is not necessary to have hope in order to persevere."

 broadening the horizon a bit, that same money could be used to fund all manner of civilization-enhancing technologies and projects, including even the arts. with far more payback.